NSW Young Lawyers

 Leadership Team

-Will became involved with NSW Young Lawyers through the Eastern Suburbs Law Society, where he has been the Young Lawyers Representative since March 2023.
+Will became involved with NSW Young Lawyers through the Eastern Suburbs Law Society, where he was been the Young Lawyers Representative from March 2023 to March 2026.
 To those curious about joining the ranks of the organisation, Will has found the camaraderie, friendship and support of the fellow young lawyers to be the most rewarding part of both the organisation and profession.
-As Vice President, Will seeks to encourage more young lawyers and law students to join and actively participate in their local law societies and, of course, NSW Young Lawyers.
-A particular project Will hopes to address during his term is improving collegiate discourse (see s56 of the Civil Procedure Act for further application) and decreasing the financial barriers faced by regional and suburban clients in their access to justice.
+As President, Will seeks to encourage more young lawyers and law students to join and actively participate in their local law societies and, of course, NSW Young Lawyers.
+A particular project Will hopes to address during his term is improving the collegiality of the profession, and to better support regional and rural practitioners.

-Outside of work, Will likes to spend time telling people they need a will (the testamentary instrument, not himself), cooking, painting, and spending as much time as he can with his wife.
+Outside of work, Will likes to spend time telling people they need their own will (the testamentary instrument, not himself), cooking, and spending as much time as he can with his wife and their puppy, Juno.

 Secretary: Marie Russo